Behind Somatic Waves

 Finding what works for you

-My intention was always to allow myself to release what was meant to be shed at that time, there is no "one modality fits all", because just as every modality is different, so are we as people and we change and evolve, and the trauma and blocked emotional experiences in our bodies all release in different ways, and when the time is right.
+They all came into my life unexpectedly, but at the perfect time.
+I entered every practice, every modality, every experience, with thought and care, with awareness and embodiment.
+My intention was always to allow myself to release what was meant to be shed, and receive the healing I needed.
+There is no "one modality fits all", because just as every modality is different, so are we as people, we change and evolve, every emotional wound, painful experience, and trauma, are stored in our bodies and they will all release in different ways, with different techniques, and only when the time is right.

 Where I Am Today